paulhamsh/MIDI-Spark-Control/README.md

 You need the following installed:

 ```
   sudo apt-get install libbluetooth-dev
   python3 -m pip install pybluez

+And find the IP address of your Pi

+  ifconfig
 ```

 And get this code and install it:

 ```
-Download as zip file from github and store in a relevant directory
+Download as zip file from github - best not on the Pi if a Pi Zero as that is slow for internet browsing
-Change directory to where the zip file is

-Unzip
+so this example was done on a Windows PC and scp/ssh to Pi Zero

+  cd Downloads
+  scp MIDI-Spark-Control-main.zip pi@xxx.xxx.xxx.xxx:~
+  ssh pi@xxx.xxx.xxx.xxx
   unzip MIDI-Spark-Control-main.zip

-Rename MIDI-Spark-Control-main to MIDI-Spark-Control
-  rn MIDI-Spark-Control-main MIDI-Spark-Control

-Go to the right directory
-  cd MIDI-Spark-Control
-  cd src
+  cd MIDI-Spark-Control-main/src

 ```

 Edit MidiConfig.py to select the interface you are using and set the MIDI - Spark mapping.